NYPL/nypl-library-card-app/README.md

 $ docker-compose down
 ```

 If any changes are made to the application, the image needs to be built again.
-Stop the container and then run the following command:
+Stop the container and delete the image, then run the following command:

 ```
 $ docker-compose up --build